josa42/travis-ci-status/README.md

 Add Travis CI status of the project to the Atom status bar.

-**Please note:** I am no longer using Atom, this means I won't be actively maintaining this project.
-I will still accept pull requests for bug fixes and such.

 ## Installing

 Use the Atom package manager, which can be found in the Settings view or run